This website contains imagery which is only suitable for audiences 18+.

 • Yes, Jaw Augmentation procedures can be done in conjunction with other facial surgeries or treatments to achieve a more comprehensive result.

-• Common procedures that may be performed at the same time as Jaw Augmentation include; Rhinoplasty, Facelift, or Neck Lift, however this is at the discretion of your surgeon.
+• Procedures that may be performed at the same time as Jaw Augmentation include; Rhinoplasty, Facelift, or Neck Lift, however this is at the discretion of your surgeon.

 How soon after Jaw Augmentation surgery can I expect to see the final results?